Data-Semi/FSND-CapstoneP-CastingAgency/README.md

 ```
 #### PATCH /actors/<<int:id>> (Casting Director, Producer)
 - General: Modifies an actor by id using JSON request parameters and returns success value and id of the modified actor
-- Sample: Response for a request to modify an actor with id=3, with the following body {"name": "Tien Le","age": "22","gender": "Female"} and the appropriate header:
+- Sample: Response for a request to modify an actor with id=3, with the following body {"name": "WHL","age": "88","gender": "Female"} and the appropriate header:
 ```
 {
   "success": true,